Friends, families and even fellow doctors often ask me how they should go about seeing an Ear, Nose & Throat (ENT) specialist in Singapore.

 Most nasoendoscopies in subsidized ENT clinics are done without the endoscope tower.
 Hence, no pictures or videos will be taken.

 Some public hospitals do have a common room with an endoscope tower for patients with significant findings on their nasoendoscopy to have their scope pictures or videos recorded.

 However, as this is a common or shared facility, the patient may have to wait to get their scope pictures or videos taken.

-However, as with most other medical and surgical disciplines, there has been significant advancements in medical and surgical knowledge, and technology within the ENT field.
+However, as with most other medical and surgical disciplines, there have been significant advancements in medical and surgical knowledge, and technology within the ENT field.

-Most ENT Specialists in Singapore do undergo an additional 1-2 years of overseas training in renowned centres (often known as fellowships) to subspecialise in a specific area within ENT.
-The 7 known ENT Subspecialties are:
+Most ENT specialists in Singapore do undergo an additional 1-2 years of overseas training in renowned centres (often known as fellowships) to subspecialise in a specific area within ENT.

 1. Otology and Neurotology (Ear Subspecialist)